 The health inspector is coming to check your safe food handling practices.
 Don’t panic!
 All you need to clean safely is a 3 compartment sink, soap, hot water, sanitizer and our test strips.
 Watch the video below and you should pass with flying colors.

 Ammonia is a simple inorganic molecule with the formula NH3.
 It has many important industrial and agricultural uses.
-Ammonia’s low molecular weight (17.031 vs water 18.01528) it useful a tool compound but is also toxic.
+Ammonia’s low molecular weight (17.031 vs water 18.01528) makes it useful a detection tool but safe handling is required since it can be toxic.
 Two simple and inexpensive ammonia leak detection methods are discussed.

 Norovirus, aka Norwalk, is in the news again.
 It’s sometimes called “stomach flu” but has nothing to do with any influenza virus.
 It does, however, deliver some nasty symptoms above and beyond your standard winter cold.
 There are no vaccines or antibiotics that can prevent or relieve symptoms but you can reduce your chances of catching it.